Xilinx/Vitis_Libraries/vision/docs/src/include/ispstats_api.rst

-The following table summarizes the performance of the kernel in 1-pixel mode as generated using Vitis HLS 2023.1 tool for the Xilinx zcu102 FPGA to process a BGR FHD (1920x1080) image.
+The following table summarizes the performance of the kernel in 1-pixel mode as generated using the Vitis HLS 2023.1 tool for the AMD zcu102 FPGA to process a BGR FHD (1920x1080) image.

-.. table:: Table . ispstats Function Performance Estimate Summary
+.. table:: Table: ispstats Function Performance Estimate Summary

     +-----------------------------+------------------+------------------+------------------+
     | Operating Mode              | Input pattern    |    MERGE BINS    |Latency Estimate  |